-While military parents' benefits are available, the Tricare coverage rules for those in the parents category are a little different than for other secondary dependents.
+While military parents' benefits are available, the Tricare coverage rules for those in the parent category are a little different than for other secondary dependents.

 First, the bad news: No, they cannot be enrolled in Tricare and receive full benefits like other dependents do.